apache/royale-docs/component-sets/jewel/jewel-checkbox.md

 ## Overview

-The Jewel CheckBox consists of a box, that can contain a check mark or not, and an optional label.
+The Jewel CheckBox consists of a selectable box, that can contain a check mark, and an optional label.
 When a user clicks or touches this control or its associated text, the CheckBox changes its state from checked to unchecked or from unchecked to checked, communicating clearly a binary condition.
-Checkboxes can appear in groups (but not necesarily), and can be selected and deselected individually.
+Checkboxes can appear alone or in groups, and can be selected and deselected individually.

 ## Example of use